Rubberverse/qor-caddy/README.md

 ## 🛠️ Extended Usage

 If you ever used Caddy, it's about the same.
 You'll mostly be sitting in Caddyfile configuring things and what not.
 It is however recommended to enable [admin endpoint](https://caddyserver.com/docs/caddyfile/options#admin) as that will allow you to issue commands such as `caddy reload` to the container and many other commands such as `caddy test`.
+For AuthCrunch, [read plugin creator's documentation](https://docs.authcrunch.com/).

+Any issues with plugins should be reported to respective plugin repository, not to Caddy maintainers.
+In case of issues with my image, create a GitHub issue here!

 ⚠️ **Keep in mind**: Volume mounted configuration files will still need a container restart if you re-created the configuration file during it.